270 Park Avenue (1960–2021): Offices

 The ceilings covered 800000 ft2.
-Union Carbide considered six types of ceilings during the planning process and ultimately used a luminous ceiling.
-This consisted of a grid of stainless steel beams, with three layers of plastic sheeting as well as angled reflectors.
+Union Carbide considered six types of ceiling designs during the planning process and ultimately used a luminous ceiling.
+This consisted of a grid of stainless steel beams, with three layers of plastic sheeting along with angled reflectors.
 The stainless steel beams were used because they could be prefabricated to a high degree of precision and because they were resistant to scratches.
 Each beam had a runner on one side, allowing conditioned air to travel efficiently along the ceiling.
 The runners were placed only on one side to prevent sound from traveling between offices.
 The runners provided air to offices that were further than 15 feet from a window.
 The offices at the building's perimeter were served directly by air-conditioning units beneath each window.
-Light fixtures were placed behind the plastic ceiling panels.
-There were no plenum spaces above the ceiling, since the runner system had made it unnecessary.
+Light fixtures were placed behind the plastic ceiling panels and were aligned with the building's floor grid.
+There were no plenum spaces above the ceiling, since the runner system made it unnecessary.
 In the 1980s, the plastic ceilings were replaced with translucent acoustic panels.

 The floor surfaces were covered with 15 acre of carpets.
 Each office was separated by a full-height partition, which was aligned with the ceiling grid.
 The tops of most partitions were made of clear glass panels, giving the impression of an uninterrupted ceiling.
 For offices in which the lights could be turned off, these were replaced with mirrored panels.
-The partitions could also be relocated easily if needed.
+The partitions could also be moved if needed.
 SOM designed objects, furniture, and decor for Union Carbide's offices, and Union Carbide used its office as a showcase for its plastic and metal products.
-Filing cabinets and clustered workstations were also designed around the 5-foot-square module.
+Filing cabinets and clustered workstations were also designed around modules, which was unusual for the time.
 At the time of the building's construction, only about 5000 ft2 was reserved for data processing equipment.

 Union Carbide's executive offices occupied the corners of the building.
 These contained decorative details such as marble and wood panels, as well as plants, paintings, and sculptures.
 On the eleventh floor of the Madison Avenue annex was an employee lounge for Union Carbide.
 When Manufacturers Hanover took over, the eighth and ninth floors were remodeled into an executive suite with both modern and antique art, as well as an internal connecting staircase.
 Senior officers had wooden desks with brass fixtures.
 In addition, the original partitions were replaced with glass walls.
 When the building was renovated, one-fourth of employees had a workstation, but by the 1990s, almost all employees had workstations.
 After Manufacturers Hanover took over, there was a 200-seat executive dining room on the 49th floor.
 In addition, the 50th story contained 16 private dining rooms, as well as three rooms for the chairman and the presidents of the bank's national and international divisions.